-If any stockholder desires to present a stockholder proposal at the Company's 2021 Annual Meeting of Stockholders, such proposal must be received by the Secretary of the Company no later than May 12, 2021, in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting (provided, however, if the date of next year's annual meeting is moved more than 30 days before the anniversary date of this year's annual meeting, the deadline for inclusion of proposals in our proxy statement shall instead be not later than the close of business on the later of (i) one hundred twenty (120) calendar days in advance of such annual meeting and (ii) ten (10) calendar days following the date on which public announcement of the date of the meeting is first made).
-Such proposals will also need to comply with SEC regulations under Rule 14a-8 of the Exchange Act of 1934 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
+If any stockholder desires to present a stockholder proposal at the Company's 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting"), such proposal must be received by the Secretary of the Company no later than May 12, 2021, in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting (provided, however, if the date of the 2021 Annual Meeting is more than 30 days from the anniversary date of the 2020 Annual Meeting, the deadline for inclusion of proposals in our proxy statement shall instead be not later than the close of business on the later of (i) one hundred twenty (120) calendar days in advance of such annual meeting and (ii) ten (10) calendar days following the date on which public announcement of the date of the meeting is first made).
+Such proposals will also need to comply with SEC regulations under Rule 14a-8 of the Exchange Act of 1934, as amended, regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
 Each such notice must be made by a stockholder of record and must also contain the information specified in our bylaws for director nominations and other stockholder proposals.